Community Calendar — June 4-Dec. 3

 The reopening of Honey Shuck, restored home of Champ Clark, will begin with an opening ceremony at 10 a.m.
 The home will be open for tours throughout the day.

-The 35th Annual New London Park Days will take place from 12 a.m. to 12 a.m., at the Ralls County Courthouse, 311 S. Main St. in New London, Mo.
+The 35th Annual New London Park Days will take place from 12 a.m. to 12 a.m., on the Ralls County Courthouse grounds, 311 S. Main St. in New London, Mo.

 The Gospel Shed will hold a Gospel Music Show at 6 p.m. at 10373 Highway O.